Frequently Asked Questions

 No. Nationality does not play a role – provided that you have the necessary work permits and plan to establish your company in Cyprus

 Yes, research projects from any sector and area are eligible to apply.

 A consortium is an association of several companies.
-Unlike other Funding programs, Cyprus Seeds is not placing a premium on applications where consortiums are in place.
+Unlike other funding programmes, Cyprus Seeds is not placing a premium on applications where consortiums are in place.

-No application fee is required to apply for the Cyprus Seeds Program
+No application fee is required to apply for the Cyprus Seeds Programme.

-No, co-funding is recommended by Cyprus Seeds to the Host institution–it is, in no manner, a requirement for participation in the Program.
-Cyprus Seeds believes it is important for Host institutions to be engaged in the commercialization process of their research groups.
-To this effect, Cyprus Seeds suggests that Host institutions co-fund projects selected by Cyprus Seeds.
+No, co-funding is recommended by Cyprus Seeds to the Host Institution–it is, in no manner, a requirement for participation in the Programme.
+Cyprus Seeds believes it is important for Host Institutions to be engaged in the commercialisation process of their research groups.
+To this effect, Cyprus Seeds suggests that Host Institutions co-fund projects selected by Cyprus Seeds.

 Cyprus Seeds offers a number of practical workshops: